 How drugs and vaccines are made

-In Episode 2 of our ‘Tea and Talk’ podcast, Dr Rebekah Widdowfield chats with the CEO of Novabiotics, Dr Deborah O’Neil about the efficacy of creating drugs, how the vaccine development process works, current efforts being made to produce treatments for COVID-19, and how the current pandemic has affected our approach to global production and collaboration.
+In Episode 2 of our ‘Tea and Talk’ podcast, the CEO of Novabiotics, Dr Deborah O’Neil discusses the efficacy of creating drugs, how the vaccine development process works, current efforts being made to produce treatments for COVID-19, and how the current pandemic has affected our approach to global production and collaboration.

 Please note transcriptions are automatically generated so may feature errors.